damian-andrzej/grafana-for-python-app/README.md

 ### Dashboard - server usage

 To gather information about resource usage we need different queries.
-Fortunatelly we dont need to configure anything because prometheus stores basic resource stats by default
+Fortunatelly we dont need to configure anything because prometheus stores basic resource stats by default.
 Then lets create a dashboard.

 ```pomQL